-The accompanying financial statements have been prepared by Mackenzie Financial Corporation, as Manager of Mackenzie Private US Equity Pool (the "Fund").
+The accompanying financial statements have been prepared by Mackenzie Financial Corporation, as Manager of Mackenzie Maximum Diversification Emerging Markets Index Fund (the "Fund").
 The Manager is responsible for the integrity, objectivity and reliability of the data presented.
 This responsibility includes selecting appropriate accounting principles and making judgments and estimates consistent with International Financial Reporting Standards.
 The Manager is also responsible for the development of internal controls over the financial reporting process, which are designed to provide reasonable assurance that relevant and reliable financial information is produced.

 The Board of Directors (the "Board") of Mackenzie Financial Corporation is responsible for reviewing and approving the financial statements and overseeing the Manager's performance of its financial reporting responsibilities.
-The Board is assisted in discharging this responsibility by an Audit Committee, which reviews the financial statements and recommends them for approval by the Board.
-The Audit Committee also meets regularly with the Manager, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues.
+The Board meets regularly with the Manager, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues.

-Deloitte LLP is the external auditor of the Fund.
+Effective March 31, 2023, KPMG LLP was appointed as the external auditor of the Fund.
 It is appointed by the Board.
 The external auditor has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable it to express to the securityholders its opinion on the financial statements.
 Its report is set out below.

-On behalf of Mackenzie Financial Corporation, Manager of the Fund ig has
+On behalf of Mackenzie Financial Corporation, Manager of the Fund ing had

-Barry McInerney President and Chief Executive Officer
+Luke Gould President and Chief Executive Officer

-June 8, 2021
+June 5, 2023